 Explaining the rules

-We have released guidance material to help explain how the changes work in practice.
+We have released guidance material and updated existing documents to help explain how the changes work in practice.

-CAAP 234-1(2) covers aircraft fuel requirements and sample calculations:
+For more complex operations, CAAP 234-1(2) covers aircraft fuel requirements and sample calculations

 View the full rules Civil Aviation (Fuel Requirements) Instrument 2018.